 FHA loans are government backed loans allowing for a low down payment while keeping monthly costs down as well.
 FHA loans require mortgage insurance as part of the monthly payment regardless of the down payment.

 The VA loan is a $0 down payment mortgage option available to Veterans, Service Members and select military spouses.
-VA loans are issued by private lenders and guaranteed by the U.S. Department of Veterans Affairs (VA) In Indiana for for loans up to $484,350.
-Loans available up to $1,000,000 with minimal down payment.
+VA loans are issued by private lenders and guaranteed by the U.S. Department of Veterans Affairs (VA) In Indiana for for loans up to $1,000,000.
 No Private Mortgage Insurance (PMI) required

 USDA loans are offered through the US Department of Agriculture for “rural” properties.
 USDA loans do not require any down payment and have minimal mortgage insurance requirements.
 Check with your Tucker Mortgage loan officer to determine areas that are considered “rural” in order to be USDA eligible.